ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 ### Create and train a chatbot with a Visual Studio Code notebook

- In order to do it you will need to create a vscode notebook.
+ In order to do it you will need to create a Visual Studio Code notebook.
 You can attach one volume if you want to save the model created.
 Don't forget to put the model inside the folder `trained-models` before stopping your notebook.
 By doing this, your model will be save in your object container even if you delete your notebook.
 Here is the command to run: